stefangary/socks/docs/suggested_workflow.md

 to GitHub Classroom for sharing,
 5. uploading the final result to Blackboard.

-More details are provided below about the core concepts/steps that underlies this workflow.
+More details are provided below about the core concepts/steps that underlie this workflow.

 ***